dbgarlisch/tcl-Param/docs/API.md

 <br/>

 ### basetype
+Creates an application defined basetype.
+See [Custom Base Types](#custom-base-types).

 ```Tcl
 Param basetype name ?vtorNamespace? ?replace?
 ```

-Creates an application defined basetype.
+where,

 `name` - The name of the base type being created.
 An error is triggered if `name` is not unique unless `replace` is set to 1.